QuantumNuke75/Unofficial-Modding-Guide/_posts/2024-08-08-mapping_gettingstartedue5.md

 ### Copy Cooked Content to your Project

 1. Close the new UE5 Template before continuing.
-2. Navigate to where FModel exported the cooked assets and copy the `Content` folder (or drag if storage space is limited) to your Project's Content Folder.
+2. Navigate to where FModel exported the cooked assets and copy the `/Content/` folder (or drag if storage space is limited) to your Project's Content Folder.
-    * This INCLUDES the shadercaches.
+     > This INCLUDES all the shadercaches.
+	 {: .prompt-warning }
+	 > Make sure you copy the extracted Content folder to your Project's root.
+	 > **DO NOT** copy into the Project's Content.
+	 > **DO NOT** end up with `.../ReadyOrNot/Content/Content/`{: .filepath} (<-- **BAD**) {: .prompt-danger }

 3. **DO NOT overwrite any files if prompted!** Just skip these files.
 If you overwrite them, you will need to start again from scratch with a new Project.

+For the DLCs you will also need to copy their content folders if you wish to use more than their AI data tables the Framework includes.
+You will have these even if you don't own them.

+ - Home Invasion is included in `/Content/` already.
+ 1. `.../FmodelExports/ReadyOrNot/Plugins/GameFeatures/ReadyOrNotDLC2/Content` needs to be copied to the Project's `.../ReadyOrNot/Plugins/GameFeatures/ReadyOrNotDLC2/` folder.
+This is DarkWaters.
+ 2. `.../FmodelExports/ReadyOrNot/Plugins/GameFeatures/ReadyOrNotDLC3/Content` needs to be copied to the Project's `.../ReadyOrNot/Plugins/GameFeatures/ReadyOrNotDLC3/` folder.
+This is Los Suenos Stories.

 All the game's assets should be available in the project now, including working Materials, Decals and Particle Effects!